nrasadi/nrasadi.github.io/_ml_systems/CoNEXT23-Rising-Star-Keynote-Application-Centric-Networking.md

 ##### Win from data-driven linkage of app and network ties:

-- up to 61 percent faster page loads without any slowdown.
+  - Up to 61% faster page loads without any slowdown.

 ---